hurshbajaj/hurshbajaj/README.md

 ###

-<p align="left">I've been coding since about 5 years, getting serious only about this year; joining the tech club of my school and have been passionate about Web Development && Backend ever since;</p>
+<p align="center">I've been coding since about 5 years, getting serious only about this year; joining the tech club of my school and have been passionate about Web Development && Backend ever since;</p>

 ###